erebe/personal-server/README.md

 * Restrict network access

 ### Enable automatic security update
-Let's start by enabling the automatic security dupdate of Debian.
+Let's start by enabling the automatic security update of Debian.
 In our Makefile

 ```bash